Whatcom County Search and Rescue

 Missions in Whatcom County are coordinated by the Whatcom County Sheriff’s Office.

-WCSAR and it’s member units work closely with the WCSO and the WC division of emergency management.
+WCSAR and its member units work closely with the WCSO and the WC division of emergency management.

 We are here